 Now, you could go about buying a premium chair and a whole host of other office comforts, but the solution is much easier.
 Standing helps you stretch your legs, encourages blood flow, and you’ll probably register quite a few more steps on your Fitbit.
-We’re not saying you should throw out your office chair or move to a standing-room-only setup, but it’s good to have options.
+We’re not saying you should throw out your office chair or move to a standing-room-only setup.

-Standing desks tend to fall into two basic camps — true desks and conversion kits.
-True standing desks will fully replace your current setup, and they can often support a few hundred pounds.
-Unfortunately, they tend not to feature built-in drawers as lifting the desktop would be too heavy.
-The other way to go, if you love your current desk, is with a conversion kit.
-It sits on top of your current setup, but it adjusts in much the same way.
+Standing desks tend to fall into two basic camps — actual desks and conversion kits.
+Proper standing desks will fully replace your current setup, and they can often support a few hundred pounds.
+If you love your current desk, the other way to go is with a conversion kit.
+It sits on top of your current setup, but adjusts much the same way.
 You can keep all of your drawers and your extra real estate while simply raising your keyboard and monitors.

 Editor’s note: We’ll add new standing desks to this list as we review them and new options launch.

 Here at Android Authority, most of us work from home, and most of us also do so from a desk.
 You can imagine many of us have been using standing desks for a while, and you would be right.
 Here are some of our favorites.

 The Swedish furniture giant is a great place to start your search for a standing desk, and it pops up frequently on our list.
 This first option, the Skarsta, is a simple, minimalistic desk that our own C. Scott Brown took for a spin.
 You can read his in-depth thoughts below.